 - While you await power to be restored, try to turn off all lights, switches, and surge protectors to the off positions, with the exception of one light, so that you will avoid electrical overload but will know when power comes back on.

 - In the event of a medical or public safety emergency, please call 911 immediately.

-TID has staff monitoring its electrical system around the clock, regardless of the day or time.
-When TID is alerted of an outage, staff verifies the accuracy of the outage, and dispatches a troubleshooter or repair crew to investigate and repair the problem, all while rerouting power to isolate the outage to a minimum amount of customers.
-Staff also fields calls from customers experiencing power loss and also develops phone messaging to provide timely and pertinent information to customers.
-In terms of order of response, power outages are prioritized as follows:
+We have staff monitoring our electrical system 24 hours a day – 365 days a year.
+When we’re alerted of an outage, our staff verifies the accuracy of the information, and dispatches a troubleshooter or repair crew to investigate and repair the problem, all while rerouting power to isolate the outage to a minimum amount of customers.
+Our staff also fields calls from customers experiencing power loss and develops phone messaging to provide timely and pertinent information to customers.

-- Tertiary priorities are outages affecting fewer customers.
+- Lastly are outages affecting fewer customers

 Do not approach it or anything that is touching it.
 Call 911 and inform the operator that you believe there is an electrical emergency.
 Always assume that all wires, regardless of being connected or disconnected, are energized.
 Do not attempt to clear branches or debris from downed power lines or fallen power poles.
 Further electrical safety tips are located on our Electrical Safety Tips page.